that work for everyone

 Option agreements can be greatly beneficial.
 They act as an incentive to motivate employees, and they can be a more tax-efficient way of financially rewarding them.

 These types of contracts are incredibly complex, however.
 From deciding on put and call options, to making sure you correctly follow the rules and processes around option agreements, to knowing the difference between shares and options and the resulting tax implications, there’s a lot to consider.

 Therefore, make sure you have every angle covered and that the agreements work in your favour.
 For this, it’s always sensible to seek legal advice.
 Optimal Solicitors have a decade of experience in this area.
 We’ll support you every step of the way, drawing up the necessary paperwork, and making sure that everyone knows their rights and obligations.

 What’s more, we make the entire process straightforward – removing the complicated legal jargon, and cutting costs where we can.
-We even offer other corporate law services and provide a free initial consultation.
+We even offer other corporate law services and provide an initial consultation.